 Making the lemon sweet rolls with cream cheese icing takes some time, but the process is very straightforward.

-- Make the dough: Combine the ingredients in a large mixing bowl and knead until an elastic, pliable dough forms.
+- Then, make the dough: Combine the ingredients in a large mixing bowl and knead until an elastic, pliable, soft dough forms.

 - First rise: Spray the dough with non-stick spray (this prevents it from drying out) and cover the bowl with plastic wrap and a towel.
-Let the dough sit out until doubled in size.
+Let the dough rinse in a warm place until doubled in size.

 - Prepare the filling: While the dough is rising, whisk together the lemon sugar filling.

-- Shape the rolls: On a floured surface, pat the dough out into a large yet still thick rectangle.
+- After that, shape the rolls: On a floured surface, pat the dough out into a large rectangle.

 - Spread evenly with the softened butter, then sprinkle the lemon-sugar mixture over top.

 - Roll the dough up tightly, starting from the top long end.
-Cut the long dough roll into 12 even rolls, and place them, cut side up, into a greased 9×13-inch baking dish.
+Cut the long dough roll into 12 even rolls, and place them, cut side up, into a prepared baking dish.

 - Second rise: Cover the rolls with a towel and let rise again until doubled in size.

-- Bake and ice: After the rolls have risen, bake until lightly golden and top immediately with cream cheese icing.
+- Bake and ice: After the rolls have risen, bake until lightly golden brown.
+Immediately top the warm rolls with cream cheese icing.

 Can I Use Regular Lemons in This Recipe?